American Lobster Initiative

 American Lobster Research Program

-The National Sea Grant Office is currently funding 24 research projects aimed at understanding the physical and chemical changes affecting American lobster in the Gulf of Maine.
+Since 2019, the National Sea Grant Office has funded 39 projects.
 Projects were chosen through a competitive process that included review by subject matter experts.
-The research competition solicited proposals aimed at addressing one or more of the following priorities:
+The most recent research competition in 2024 solicited proposals aimed at addressing one or more of the following priorities:

-1. Increased understanding of life history parameters, including but not limited to, migration, growth, and maturity;
+1. Increased understanding of life history parameters under changing climate conditions, including but not limited to, temperature, growth, and mortality;

 Regional Lobster Extension Program